oscar-system/Oscar.jl/docs/src/Experimental/galois.md

 To illustrate the use as a splitting field, we will proof that `r[1]^2` is actually an integer - and that `r[1]+r[3]` is not.

-Any multivariate polynomial in 4 variables (and integer coefficients) defines, via evaluation at the roots (the vector of roots) an element in the splitting field.
+Any multivariate polynomial in four variables and with integer coefficients defines via evaluation at the roots (the vector of roots) an element in the splitting field.
 In case the evaluation is actually an integer, this can be proven with the tools provided.